-12) On the following sc reens, please choose the option on the scale e that best reflects your experience of providing a blood sa ample for Our Future Health.
+- 12) On the following screens, please choose the option on the scale that best reflects your experience of providing a blood sample for Our Future Health. - a) Please choose the option that best reflects how negative or positive you found the experience of providing a blood sample.

-Negative Positive

-1 2 3 4 5 6 7

-0 0 0 0 0 0 0
+Negative 1 2 3 4 5 6 Positive 7 0 0 0 0 0 0 0